Attracting and Retaining Talent

 mins read time

-1,337 CEOs exited their job in 2021, according to the findings of Challenger, Gray & Christmas, Inc. In their June 2022 Turnover report, 774 CEOs left their jobs in the second quarter of this year.
+In the highest total on record since 2002, 1,991 CEOs left their jobs in 2024, according to the findings of Challenger, Gray & Christmas, Inc in their November 2024 CEO exit report.
 If you've been paying close attention, the rise of CEO departures has coined "The Great CEO Resignation."
 For this reason, every business needs to create a solid succession plan for their company even before these trying times.

-Succession planning is critical for any organization, especially those with a CEO or other executive leaders.
-These individuals are often the face of the company, and their departure can significantly impact morale, productivity, and, most importantly, the bottom line.
+Executive succession planning is critical for any organization since these individuals are often the face of the company and key decision makers in your organization’s operations.
+Their departure can significantly impact morale, productivity, and the bottom line.

-Stanford University and The Institute of Executive Development (IED) completed a survey titled "Senior Executive Succession Planning and Talent Development." it shows only 46% of the respondents have a structured succession planning process in place for CEO roles
+Stanford University and The Institute of Executive Development (IED) completed a survey titled "Senior Executive Succession Planning and Talent Development."
+It shows only 46% of the respondents have a structured executive or CEO succession planning process in place

-This implies that most businesses wait until an unforeseen event occurs before planning for the succession of their top executive roles, which harms the business' health.
+This implies that most businesses wait until an unforeseen event occurs before creating an executive succession plan for their top roles, which harms the business' health.
 A company's future depends on its CEO succession planning and how well prepared the board of directors is for it.

-This article outlines the 5 effective steps for CEO succession planning.
+This article outlines the importance of succession planning, CEO succession planning best practices, and 5 effective steps for CEO succession planning.

 Who is responsible for CEO succession planning?